Instructional Technology Support

 - explore the development of original rich media content—video, graphics, multimedia, etc.

-- training for faculty and staff on Accessibility best practices and methods in online and hybrid course design, with an emphasis on materials that meet the requirements of the “Accessible Technology Standards” for students with disabilities.
+- training for faculty and staff on Accessibility best practices and methods in online and hybrid course design.

 - identify the best ways to move content and collaboration online